desertthunder/bolt/README.md

 # ⚡️ Bolt (my dotfiles 📂)

-Bolt is a command line tool I built to manage my dotfiles.
+Bolt is a command line tool I'm working on to manage my dotfiles.
 This allows me to maintain a consistent environment between...

 1. My personal and work laptops (MacOS).
 2. A linux PC (Fedora)
 3. WSL2 (Ubuntu)

-## Features 🚀
+## Planned Features 📝

 - Compare existing files with the dotfiles in the repository and print a diff to stdout.